Skip to content

 Both types of cast iron cookware must be seasoned.
 Seasoning in this context refers to baking oil onto cast iron in a process called polymerization.
 This helps prevent rusting and ensures an easy-release cooking surface.

-Related read What is the Best Oil for Seasoning Cast Iron
+Learn about seasoning cast iron and what the Best Oil for Seasoning Cast Iron is.

 To properly clean cast iron, scrub off the leftover food with a spatula and rinse the cookware with hot water.
 Dry the cast iron immediately and put it on a hot stovetop to complete the drying process.